RMITLibrary/easy_cite/markdown/vancouver.md

 > A number of researchers (3, 6, 10) discovered that . . .

-If the references have **consecutive numbers**, then use a hyphen.
-There should be no spaces between numbers and hyphens:
+If the references have **consecutive numbers**, use a hyphen between numbers.
+There should be no space between numbers and hyphens:

 > A number of researchers (4-7) discovered that . . .